Summer 2023 Exam Certificates, Results and Appeals

-If you chose to go the postal route, there is a £4.00 charge which is payable by calling Deanfield reception on 01491 579988.
+If you choose to go the postal route, there is a £5.00 charge which is payable by calling Deanfield reception on 01491 579988.

 If you are collecting you must have photo ID with you and come to Deanfield reception between 10am and 3pm.

-Once a finding has been made you cannot withdraw your request for a centre review or appeal.
+Once a finding has been made you cannot withdraw your request.
 If your grade has been lowered you will not be able to revert back to the original grade you received on results day.”

-Students will only be able to make an appeal by doing the following:
+Students will only be able to make an post-result by doing the following:

-1: Applications for appeal need to be made by the deadline dates given.
+1: Applications for post-result need to be made by the deadline dates given.
 See below

-2: Applications can only be made using the JCQ form, which can be found here.
+2: Applications can only be made using the JCQ form, which can be found and downloaded above: APPENDIX A.

-3: Appeals must be emailed to firstname.lastname@example.org by the deadline dates given.
+3: Post-result must be emailed to firstname.lastname@example.org or email@example.com 24 hours before the deadline dates given.

 4: Students must email their application from their College email account.
 This will act as evidence of the student identity.
-If you do not use your College email account, this may delay your appeal
+If you do not use your College email account, this may delay your post-result request.

 Stage 1 – Centre Review